 9. All items must be sung in the original language as set by the composer, unless specified otherwise.

 10. Published or unpublished work is allowed unless the event states otherwise.
-Personal transposition of music is permitted ONLY in folk song and junior vocal events.
+Personal transposition of music is permitted ONLY in junior vocal events.

 11. A copy of the music, in performance order, labelled with Event & Entrant numbers MUST BE provided for the adjudicator, including the name of the item and the composer clearly marked.
 Only original published music will be returned.
 Photocopies will not be returned as per APRA/AMCOS Policy.